PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 # Introduction

-Hi everyone!
-After performing a data analysis on the [Open Sourcing Mental Illness](https://osmihelp.org) (OSMI) survey [previously]( https://medium.com/@tfluffm/data-and-mental-health-the-osmi-survey-2016-39a3d308ac2f), I got a lot of good feedback on my techniques and decisions within the data science community and the mental health landscape.
+Hi, everyone!
+After performing a data analysis on the [Open Sourcing Mental Illness](https://osmihelp.org) (OSMI) survey [previously]( https://medium.com/@tfluffm/data-and-mental-health-the-osmi-survey-2016-39a3d308ac2f), I received a lot of good feedback on my techniques and decisions within the data science community and the mental health landscape.
 I appreciate all of your thoughts and opinions, and I hope to stay involved in the conversation related to data and mental health.

 After looking over other components of the [OSMI Survey on Mental Health]( https://osmihelp.org/projects/research), I recognized some other components of the dataset that could be mined for meaningful results.
-In particular, I recognized that there were many assets of the survey that took into account the opinions of respondents towards the mental health landscape in the industry.
+In particular, there were many assets of the survey that took into account the opinions of respondents towards the mental health landscape in the industry.
 Using this opinion data, I was able to construct the analysis here today.

 As discussed in my previous analysis, I have some ground rules:

-* If you would like clarification in this analysis, please leave a comment below!
-I want to be as clear as I can when writing a report.
+* If you would like clarification of this analysis, please leave a comment below!
+I want to be as clear as possible in a report.

 * If you have any questions on techniques used or components studied, also leave a comment!
 I really appreciate conversations on data-mining